Ms. Kira’s Experience

 Mary Atkins Woman of the Year, Apr 1999

-• Anticipate needs of and provide resources for 14 faculty, 2 staff and 140 writers
+• Anticipated needs of and provided resources for 14 faculty, 2 staff and 140 writers

-• Organize and arrange for special events and fundraisers; Cultivate communications database
+• Organized and arranged for special events and fundraisers; Cultivated communications database

-• Live in the dorms at UC Berkeley with the writers coming in from out of town for one week a year
+• Lived in the dorms at UC Berkeley w the writers coming in from out of town for two weeks a year

-• Collaborated with Chief Diversity Officer and key stakeholders to institutionalize inclusive policies
+• Collaborated with Chief Diversity Officer and key stakeholders to shape inclusive policies

-• Increased institutional aid and built highly-effective internal and external community partnerships
+• Increased institutional aid, built highly-effective internal and external community partnerships

-• Linked social, emotional, academic and financial support to increase minority student completion
+• Linked social, emotional, academic and financial support to underserved student’s completion

 Student Services Coordinator, Nov 2005-May 2011